kieran-redpath/summer_project/CCLE_GDSC_Working_21_11_19.md

 ## Shortcuts

-Ctrl Shift M = %\>% Alt - = \<- Ctrl Alt I = Insert new R chunk Ctrl Alt
+Ctrl Shift M = %\>%

+Alt - = \<-

+Ctrl Alt I = Insert new R chunk

-M = Git commit
+Ctrl Alt M = Git commit

 ## What exactly are these files?

-DepMap-2018q3-celllines.csv: tells you more information about the cell lines CCLE\_mutations.csv: information on what mutations are present in CCLE cell lines CCLE\_RNAseq\_genes\_counts\_20180929.gct: expression data for a bunch of genes in CCLE cell lines
+DepMap-2018q3-celllines.csv: tells you more information about the cell lines

+CCLE\_mutations.csv: information on what mutations are present in CCLE cell lines

+CCLE\_RNAseq\_genes\_counts\_20180929.gct: expression data for a bunch of genes in CCLE cell lines

 gdsc\_codes\_1.csv: tells you about drugs (GDSC ID, actual name, etc.)

-GDSC\_AUC.csv: AUC data for GDSC cell lines, treated with a bunch of different drugs GDSC\_IC50.csv: IC50 data for GDSC cell lines, treated with a bunch of different drugs
+GDSC\_AUC.csv: AUC data for GDSC cell lines, treated with a bunch of different drugs

+GDSC\_IC50.csv: IC50 data for GDSC cell lines, treated with a bunch of different drugs

+# ✓ denotes chunks that should definitely work fine and aren’t broken

 # 18\_11\_19